 Goal setting and work planning includes the city's essential partner organizations: Ramsey County, Port Authority, Met Council, Saint Paul Area Chamber of Commerce, Visit Saint Paul, and Downtown Alliance.
-We will create clarity on responsibilities and ownership of projects and tasks that allow us to come together to achieve our shared goals and strategies.
+We are creating clarity on responsibilities and ownership of projects and tasks that allow us to come together to achieve our shared goals and strategies.
 The quarterly review process will include all partners so we can be adaptable, responsive, and promote efficient use of resources.
-How These Elements Work Together